PicassoCT/MOSAIC/Documents/RainSnapshots.md

 The manifest records map, camera, viewport, game frame, rain shader time of day, sun/sky colour, sun direction, glitter setting and each successful image's intensity and animation phase.
-Images include the final composited scene and current UI; hide the HUD beforehand if desired.
+It also records the water revision and an Adler-32 fingerprint of the compiled fragment/vertex shader sources.
+Captures temporarily hide the interface, including the console overlay, and restore its previous visibility on completion, cancellation or failure.
 Keep resolution, graphics settings and the light source unchanged between runs.
 Supply the whole directory when comparing results.

 This is a **local rain-renderer override**, not a synced weather command.
 The dry